Community Data and Reports

 Visit the PHO Snapshots Maternal Health page for more detail.

-• In 2016, 6.4% of expectant mothers in the Health Unit region reported using street drugs or inappropriately using prescription and non-prescription drugs during their pregnancy, significantly higher and about 2.5 times the percentage in Ontario percentage (2.2%).
+• In 2023, 6.5% of pregnant individuals in the Health Unit region reported using street drugs or inappropriately using prescription and non-prescription drugs during pregnancy—significantly higher than the Ontario rate (0.9%).

 Visit the PHO Snapshots Maternal Health page for more detail.